xinjiav3/NileBrownGame/README.md

 ### NAVIGATION BAR

-- To add pages to the navigation bar add them to the general main directory then add the alpha tag that will order them in the way that you desire such as AA Being the first page and ZZ being the last page.
-- A better option is to use config.yml to order and determine which menus you want and how to order.
+- To add pages to the top navigation bar use _config.yml to order and determine which menus you want and how to order.

 ### BLOG PAGE